DesleyAalderink/weekly-nerd/developer-tools.md

-# A dive into developer tools
+# A dive into developer tools and modules

 ## Introduction
 For the final project of the minor, its up to me to make a code setup with build tools.